droglenc/NCMTH107/modules/CE/RFilter_CE1.md

 1. Create a data.frame that contains only sites where the CWD diameter was greater than 20 cm.
 1. Create a data.frame that contains only sites that were low-exposure and the CWD diameter was greater than 20 cm.
 1. Create a data.frame that contains only sites where the CWD diameter was between 20 and 30 cm.
-1. Create a data.frame that contains only sites that were low